 - A. Earn no fewer than 124 credit hours.
 No more than eight hours may be earned in activity courses1.
 The last 30 credit hours required for graduation must be taken in residence.
-At least 60 credit hours must be taken at Centenary. - B. Earn at least 30 hours numbered 300 or above. - C. Meet the basic requirements for the degree to be earned. - D. Meet all requirements for a major field of study. - E. Maintain a grade point average of 2.0 or higher in all work taken at Centenary. - F. Maintain a grade point average of 2.0 in all Centenary College courses within the major.
-If a student takes a course that can contribute to the major, excluding supportive courses, then the grade for that course is included in the GPA calculation. - G. Discharge all financial obligations to the College. - H. Meet the requirements of a catalogue published in one year of attendance and within five years of the proposed graduation date. - I. Submit to the Registrar an approved degree plan and an application for graduation candidacy by the deadlines printed in the catalogue under "Graduation Candidacy." - J. Be approved for graduation candidacy by the Centenary faculty and Board of Trustees. - K. Be present at the Commencement exercises to receive the degree conferred, unless an exception is approved by the Provost's office.
+At least 60 credit hours must be taken at Centenary. - B. Earn at least 30 hours numbered 300 or above. - C. Earn a minimum of 20 hours of electives that are not used to satisfy Core requirements and that cannot be used to satisfy requirements for a major (including all concentrations within a major), supportive courses, prerequisite courses or courses listed in the major department.
+These twenty hours may not include cross-listed courses which could count toward the major. - D. Meet the basic requirements for the degree to be earned. - E. Meet all requirements for a major field of study. - F. Maintain a grade point average of 2.0 or higher in all work taken at Centenary. - G. Maintain a grade point average of 2.0 in all Centenary College courses within the major.
+If a student takes a course that can contribute to the major, excluding supportive courses, then the grade for that course is included in the GPA calculation. - H. Discharge all financial obligations to the College. - Meet the requirements of a catalogue published in one year of attendance and within five years of the proposed graduation date. - J. Submit to the Registrar an approved degree plan and an application for graduation candidacy by the deadlines printed in the catalogue under "Graduation Candidacy." - K. Be approved for graduation candidacy by the Centenary faculty and Board of Trustees. - L. Be present at the Commencement exercises to receive the degree conferred, unless an exception is approved by the Provost's office.